wongstein/ML-http-redis-celery/README.md

 # Using the API
 ## Sending a post request with postman (just an example)

-Set a post request to http://localhost:5000/train.
-Set content-type in headers to equal 'text/csv'.
+Set a post request to http://localhost:5000/models.
+Set content-type in headers to 'text/csv'.
 In the body, click on raw and set the data type to text.
 You can copy and paste the csv input here.
 Then push send and watch the magic.

 ## Making a get request for predict not with postman
 Somehow, postman doesn't allow you to attach a body to a get request.
 It's okay, you can do it programmatically in your favorite programmatic method.
 Here's an example of a python line which will send a get request
 ```
 import requests
 model = model_20181025-132027
-response = requests.get('http://localhost:5000/predict/%s' % (model), headers = {'Content-Type':'text/csv'}, data = '6.9,3.1,5.1,2.3')
+response = requests.get('http://localhost:5000/models/%s' % (model), headers = {'Content-Type':'text/csv'}, data = '6.9,3.1,5.1,2.3')
 print(response.content)
 print(response.status_code)
 ```